andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance
       - Automated backups are limited to a single AWS Region
       - manual snapshots and Read Replicas are supported across multiple Regions.
+  - Scenario: you want to reshard your RDS database
+    - add a read replica and promote it to master status
+    - then, from each of the resulting DB Instances, delete the data that belongs to the other shard
   -  Enable storage auto-scaling for RDS MySQL:
     - Amazon RDS detects that you are running out of free database space it automatically scales up your storage
   - RDS Multi-AZ: